synya/where-to-go/readme.md

 The following `PUT` request makes update of previously made vote.

 The request accepts one parameter: `restaurantId` - an id of the restaurant the user votes for.
-Pay attention that it's allowed to change the opinion only before 11:00
+The request will return error message if user change his opinion after 11:00.

 *   `curl -X PUT "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/today?restaurantId=100002" --user user@gmail.com:userPassword`